michaelszymczak/jekyll-sandbox/app/_posts/2017-05-18-rediscovering-tdd-my-way.md

 and the final solution is created by making use of just created components.
 There is a catch though - I want the approach to be outside-in, so that we are sure that we solve the right problem.
 It means that we should start with the test that is as close to the original requirement as possible.
 In that sense, it is closer to what some describe as [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development), but for me the **outside-in approach is the most cost-effective one, as existence of each piece of logic is justified by some requirement**.
-If each piece of logic is justified by requirements, there is no un-justified code, that costs time and money, bringing no value.
+If each piece of logic is justified by requirements, there is no unjustified code, that costs time and money, bringing no value.
 Compare it to the middle out/bottom up approach, when we may end up creating some unnecessary code that, in the best case, will be thrown away or, in the worst case, we will try to keep 'just for case' or use somewhere because we can't admit that we wasted time writing it in a first place.

 Quick pace and outside-in approach are two benefits of the [Mockist TDD (scroll to 'Outside-In' section)](https://codurance.com/2015/05/12/does-tdd-lead-to-good-design/) .
 You may think that I should simply use this approach then.
 There is another catch though.
 I believe that mocks should be used